Updated on 24 January 2022

 festivals throughout november

 Herring festival season in Normandy starts in the seaside town of Le Tréport before moving west along the Alabaster Coast to Dieppe, Saint-Valery-en-Caux and Fécamp.
-Enjoy stall upon stall of market sellers grilling fresh herrings, dubber the ‘king of fish’ in these parts, fishermen selling their wares on the quaysides, and live music as you eat.
+Enjoy stall upon stall of market sellers grilling fresh herrings and scallops, dubber the ‘king of fish’ in these parts, fishermen selling their wares on the quaysides, and live music as you eat.
 In Dieppe, the number one scallop port in France, you can also enjoy this specialty alongside herring at the city’s annual festival, which attracts over 100,000 people every year. whereas in Fécamp, Les Pêcheries Museum is well worth a visit to find out more about this fishing port’s rich maritime heritage.

 Lieurey in the Eure département also celebrates herring, welcoming around 10,000 people every November.
 This tradition dates back to the 15th century when merchants delivering herrings to soldiers stopped in the village during a snowstorm and decided to sell the fish to the villagers so it wouldn’t go to waste.
 There is also an annual challenge to see who can eat the most herrings.
 Don’t all rush at once!*

 *Please eat herring responsibly

 USEFUL INFORMATION AND DATES 2022 – TO BE CONFIRMED

 Saint-Valery-en-Caux Herring Festival: 21 November